BartMassey/typedata-rs/README.md

 `StackQue`s can be pushed onto: this is a consequence of the private field of `StackQue` and the orphan rule.

-This is all a bad idea.
+This is all a bad idea, inspired by a Reddit post that I seem to have lost the link to.